awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-import.md

 The result is a multi\-Region primary key with no key material and a key state of `PendingImport`\.

-To enable this CMK, you must download a public key and import token, use the public key to encrypt your key material, and then import your key material\.
+To enable this KMS key, you must download a public key and import token, use the public key to encrypt your key material, and then import your key material\.
 For instructions, see [Importing key material in AWS Key Management Service \(AWS KMS\)](importing-keys.md)\.

 ## Creating a replica key with imported key material<a name="mrk-import-replicate"></a>

 You can create a multi\-Region replica key in the AWS KMS console or by using the AWS KMS API operations\.
 To replicate a multi\-Region primary key with imported key material, you use the same procedure that you use to [create a replica key](multi-region-keys-replicate.md) with AWS KMS key material\.
 However, the result is different\.
 Instead of returning a replica key with the same key material as the primary key, the replicate process returns a replica key with no key material and a key state of `PendingImport`\.
-To enable the replica key, you must import into it the same key material that you imported into its primary key\.
+To enable the replica key, you must import the same key material into the replica key that you imported into its primary key\.

 Although it doesn't replicate the key material, AWS KMS creates the replica key with the same [key ID](concepts.md#key-id-key-id), [key spec](concepts.md#key-spec), [key usage](concepts.md#key-usage), and [key material origin](concepts.md#key-origin) as the primary key\.
 It also ensures that the key material that you import into the replica key is identical to the key material that you imported into the primary key\.